 Defending in the second ever aggressive trading practices prosecution.

 Hampshire CC v A, Winchester Crown Court

 Defending in trademark prosecution where Defendant imported in excess of a hundred thousand pounds worth of fake UGG Boots.
 Settled confiscation for 1 and Defendant was fined.

-HSE v L & T, Aylesbury Magistrates’ Court
+HSE v L and T, Aylesbury Magistrates’ Court

 Defending a company accused of criminally breaching health and safety legislation.